rust-lang/rust/text/1236-stabilize-catch-panic.md

 The only consumer of the `PanicSafe` bound is the `recover` function on the closure type parameter, and this ends up meaning that the *environment* needs to be exception safe.
-In terms of error messages, this cause the compiler to emit an error per closed-over-variable to indicate whether or not it is exception safe to share across the boundary.
+In terms of error messages, this causes the compiler to emit an error per closed-over-variable to indicate whether or not it is exception safe to share across the boundary.